tejas5124/MajorKidneyDiseasePrediction/README.md

-# Kidney Disease Prediction System
+# Location-Aware Deep Learning-Based Multi-Model Approach for Accurate Classification of Kidney Disorders Using CT Scan images.

 A web application that predicts kidney disease risk using machine learning and displays nearby hospitals for treatment.